uiwjs/react-native-template/README.md

 ⚠️ This template only works with the new CLI.
 This template is intended for React Native versions `>= 0.61`.
 It has not been tested with previous versions.

-### Note on the legacy CLI
+**Note on the legacy CLI**

-⚠️ There seems to be quite some confusion about the legacy CLI [@react-native-community/react-native-template-typescript/#80](https://github.com/react-native-community/react-native-template-typescript/issues/80).
+⚠️ There seems to be quite some confusion about the legacy CLI.
 This template only works with the new CLI.
 Make sure you have uninstalled the legacy `react-native-cli` first (`npm uninstall -g react-native-cli`), for the below command to work.

 ```bash
 npm uninstall -g react-native-cli